 Aircloak Insights vs Static anonymisation

 Statically anonymising a dataset requires you to determine which columns contain sensitive data ahead of time.
-Once the sensitive data has been identified it either needs to be removed or altered, leading to a dataset of reduced quality.
+Once the sensitive data has been identified, it either needs to be removed or altered, leading to a dataset of reduced quality.
 This process is complicated by the need to take into account any additional knowledge an attacker might have that could lead to the dataset becoming re-identifiable.
-The lower the level of trust, the lower the granularity in the anonymised dataset has to be.
+The lower the level of trust, the lower the granularity of the anonymised dataset has to be.

 Aircloak’s approach to anonymisation is dynamic.

 Unlike a static approach, Aircloak gives an analyst access to all the underlying data, and dynamically tailors the anonymisation to the specific query and the data requested.
 Diffix understands what data is sensitive under which circumstances, freeing the analyst from error-prone manual configuration.
 The resulting answer set is fully anonymised and can be freely shared, without worrying about what additional knowledge an analyst might have.

 As the data is never anonymised as a whole, the amount of distortion Aircloak Insights applies is minimal.